katrina-l-hill/data-structures-and-algorithms/python/README.md

 - **Run every possible test** - `pytest`
 - **Run filtered tests** - `pytest -k some_filter_text`
 - **Run in watch mode** - `ptw` or `pytest-watch`

+## Singly Linked List

+### Challenge

+This challenge was designed to test singly linked lists.

+### Approach & Efficiency

+The approach taken for this challenge was to work through the tests indivdually and define functions that would solve the tests.

+### API